India: Why violence keeps flaring up at the Assam-Mizoram border | DW | 14.10.2021

 The incidents caused a major embarrassment to the federal government of Prime Minister Narendra Modi, which has deployed a "neutral force" at the frontier of the two states to prevent tensions from escalating.

-Officials claim that the deadly incident was "in the past" and that tensions had died down, but when visiting the border area, DW noticed that tensions remain palpable.
+Officials claim that the deadly incident was "in the past" and that tensions have died down, but, when visiting the border area, DW crew members noticed that tensions remain palpable.

 A bus used by Assamese police personnel on July 26 to go to the border to defuse escalating tensions remains parked on the highway.